 Provision Requirement ACMA finding and reasons Subsection 128(1) if an industry standard applies to participants in a particular section of the telecommunications industry and is registered under Part 6 of the Act, each participant in that section of the industry must comply with the standard.
-The Complaints Standard: - is an industry standard determined under subsection 125AA(1) of the Act and registered under Part 6 of the Act. applies to participants in the telecommunications industry including carriage service providers (CSPs).
-Telstra is a CSP that supplies internet, landline and mobile services to the public.
-As a participant in the section of the telecommunications industry to which the Complaints Standard applies, Telstra is required to comply with the Complaints Standard under subsection 128(1) of the Act.
-Telstra's CHP did not include the minimum requirements for complaints handling described above.
-Therefore, the ACMA finds that Telstra contravened subsection 128(1) of the Act on 30 July 2018, by failing to comply with paragraph 7(1)(a) of the Complaints Standard.
+The Complaints Standard: - is an industry standard determined under subsection 125AA(1) of the Act and registered under Part 6 of the Act. - applies to participants in the telecommunications industry including carriage service providers.
+Vividwireless supplies internet services to the public and is considered a CSP for the purposes of the Act and the Complaints Standard.
+Vividwireless's CHP has not complied with the requirements of the Complaints Standard for the reasons stated above.
+Therefore, the ACMA finds that Vividwireless has breached subsection 128(1) of the Act for failure to comply with paragraph 7(1)(a) of the Complaints Standard.